exonum/exonum-doc/src/dev/contributing.md

 in the sense of privileged people.
 Open source often naturally revolves around meritocracy where longer term contributors gain more trust from the developer community.
 However, some hierarchy is necessary for practical purposes.
-As such there are repository "maintainers" who are responsible for merging pull requests as well as a "lead maintainer" who is responsible for the release cycle, overall merging, moderation and appointment of maintainers.
+As such there are **repository maintainers** who are responsible for merging pull requests as well as a **lead maintainer** who is responsible for the release cycle, overall merging, moderation and appointment of maintainers.

 ## Contributor Workflow

-The codebase is maintained using the "contributor workflow" where everyone without exception contributes patch proposals using "pull requests".
+The codebase is maintained using the contributor workflow where everyone without exception contributes patch proposals using [*pull requests*][gh:pr] (PRs).
 This facilitates social contribution, easy testing and peer review.

 To contribute a patch, the workflow is as follows: